Individuals and groups can express concern about an issue and ask Council to take action by organising a petition or joint letter.

 A petition petition is signed by no less than 12 people of separate addresses setting forth the matter on which a remedy or relief is sought.
 The matter is usually recorded as a request (formally called a ‘prayer’) at the top of each page of signatures.
-The prayer should read "We the undersigned residents and ratepayers of Whittlesea City formally request Council to…", and should be followed by the signatories’ full names, addresses and signatures (please see below for rules about signatures).
+The prayer should read "We the undersigned residents and ratepayers of the City of Whittlesea formally request Council to…", and should be followed by the signatories’ full names, addresses and signatures (please see below for rules about signatures).

-A joint letter is a letter signed by persons residing at more than one address, that attempts to influence the Council’s decision making or actions.
+A joint letter is a letter signed by not less than three persons of separate addresses, setting forth the matter on which a remedy or relief is sought.
 The joint letter must contain the signatories’ full names, addresses and signatures (please see below for rules about signatures).

 Your petition or joint letter to Council must:

 All the signatures on a petition or joint letter must:

 Petitions and Joint Letters should be in writing and in English unless this unreasonably prevents or hinders you from participating.